FZJ-INM1-BDA/siibra-api/.openshift/README.md

 - determine if targeting prod or dev cluster.

-  - If the trigger is update of `master` branch, target dev cluster
+  - If the trigger is update of `master` or `next` branch, target dev cluster

   - If the trigger is release, target prod cluster